shower/shower/packages/shower/docs/features.md

         <code>}</code>
     </pre>

-When neccessary emphasize that code is commented, you need to use span element with `comment` class;
+When necessary emphasize that code is commented, you need to use span element with `comment` class;
 If you want to color part of code, wrap this part with `mark` to add yellow background and `mark` with `important` class to add red background;

     <pre><code>function <mark>action()</mark> {